mdakh404/blog/_posts/2019-01-03-Bash-Cookbook-for-Everyone---Part-1.md

 title: Bash Cookbook for Everyone — Part 1
 ---

-**Hi Guys,**

-This bash cookbook I created while learning the bash recently.
+Hi Guys,This bash cookbook I created while learning the bash recently.
 I’ve put a lot of efforts in assembling the useful information and resources.
 I’ve divided this cookbook into two parts, first, one will be focused on bash and the second one will be on Unix commands and useful one-liners.

 ### Table of Contents